 Over 220,000 annual visitors come through for concerts, convocations, daily carillon tours, Hyde Park Jazz Fest, Chicago Architecture Center's Open House weekend, Alumni Weekend, Sunday services, and interreligious events and concerts of every kind.

-It’s the largest indoor gathering space of the University of Chicago.
-Those who have spoken to great crowds here have included Albert Schweitzer, Dr. Martin Luther King Jr., Jawaharlal Nehru, Jane Addams, Karl Barth, Martin Buber, Toni Morrison, Desmond Tutu, Angela Davis, Barack Obama, Wangari Matthai, Elie Wiesel, and Jane Goodall.
+Rockefeller Chapel remains the largest indoor gathering space of the University of Chicago.
+Those who have spoken to great crowds here have included Albert Schweitzer, Dr. Martin Luther King Jr., Jawaharlal Nehru, Jane Addams, Karl Barth, Martin Buber, Toni Morrison, Desmond Tutu, Angela Davis, Barack Obama, Wangari Maathai, Elie Wiesel, Jane Goodall, Cornel West, and Bernie Sanders.
+Presenting partnerships with the Hyde Park Jazz Festival, UChicago Presents, and Empty Bottle Presents have brought international talent to the chancel stage, from Sun Ra, Amir ElSaffar, and Peter Murphy (BAUHAUS) to Tegan & Sara, Anonymous 4, and the Bach Collegium Japan.

 The architecture is ecclesiastical by design, but Rockefeller Chapel has always been more than a church of any one tradition.
 Please join us to explore what it means to you!